 3 minced garlic cloves

-1.5 tsp dry tarragon or 2 tbsp fresh
+1.5 teaspoon dry tarragon or 2 tablespoon fresh

 2 cups chicken broth